 The Little Hedge | Love, grief there & happy here

-Written by Susan Lane
+Written by Susan Lane SLCM Keeper of ColourMine

 Spring Hedge Renovation

-I can’t believe the lady of the house
+I can’t believe the lady of the house let me get so overgrown

-In all of her time living here
+In all of her time living here it’s not ever been known

-With brand-new hand shears
+With brand-new hand shears she finally came

-Oh, what a treat!
+And clipped me – oh, what a treat!

-Now here I am sporting
+Now here I am sporting a fabulous new bob

-It’s such a nice feeling you see
+It’s such a nice feeling, you see

 All spruced up and ready to go

-Must be date night
+Must be date night and you better believe

-That I’m gonna go with that
+That I’m gonna go with that because it must be my destiny

 I’m so lucky I look so fine

-My lady of the house
+My lady of the house has made me look so refined

 And in order to let the fresh air through

-The rest of the garden too
+She trimmed the rest of the garden too

-The weeds have been cut back
+The weeds have been cut back and about time too

 The place looked so untidy

-I thought she’d given up
+I thought she’d given up and was going to move

-Considering her recent
+Considering her recent bad luck you see

-With some family, unfortunately
+With some family, unfortunately passing over

-Her suffering sorrow and grief
+and leaving her suffering sorrow and grief

 Then with her slightly depressed mood